Skip to main content

 Before going in-depth into the subject, we can highlight the following points:

-What is the Interactive Brokers Business Model?
+What is the Interactive Brokers business model?

 How does Interactive Brokers make money?

-Interactive Brokers Financials
+Interactive Brokers financials

-2022 IB annual report | Source: Interactivebrokers.ie
+2025 IB annual report

-From an external perspective, the broker also seems to have good control of its financial risks with investments in short-term government securities, margin ratios above the market practice, collateralized loans, and automated risk-management measures.
-But even with this positive information and statistics, the financial markets are unpredictable, and you may still be wondering if Interactive Brokers is safe.
-A “black swan” could happen at any moment.
-It is essential to know if your funds will be secure in case the broker faces difficulties and which authority will be responsible for overseeing your market.
+But even with this positive information, financial markets are unpredictable, and you may still be wondering whether Interactive Brokers is safe.
+A “black swan” event could happen at any moment, so it is essential to know whether your funds would be secure if the broker faced difficulties, and which authority is responsible for overseeing your account.

 All Interactive Brokers subsidiaries and their regulators